Jonathan929-del/qodum-server/README.md

 .
 An option for notice messages (Notifications), with push notifications using Firebase messaging .
 A payment gateway for students to pay their fees

-The app was made with React Native and uses Firebase for messaging and notifications features.
+The server app was made with Node.js, Express.js, and MongoDB, and uses Firebase for messaging and notifications features.